-Finding the right small business phone system for your organization is an important decision if you’re looking to compete with larger, more established competitors.
-A comprehensive phone system for any small business should include a range of functions which not only support the way in which businesses communicate with customers and clients but also internally within divisional teams and departments.
+Finding the right office phone system for your small business is important decision if you’re looking to compete with larger, more established competitors.
+A comprehensive phone system for any organization should include a range of functions which not only support the way in which your business communicates with customers and clients but also internally across divisional teams and departments.

 Voice over Internet Protocol – also called VoIP and IP telephony – is fast becoming a business standard all over the world.
 It allows voice, video, and oftentimes collaborative interactivity without using dedicated phone lines, and is often less expensive than traditional telephone services.
 Granted, VoIP is a clear choice for many businesses, but how do you choose the best VoIP phone system for your small business?